top of page

 Procrastination and Avoidance

-• Identifying Root Causes: Explore the underlying reasons for procrastination.
+Combat procrastination by setting small, achievable goals.
+Tackling tasks in manageable steps makes them less daunting.
+Explore the underlying reasons for procrastination.
 It may be linked to fear of failure, perfectionism, or lack of motivation.
 Addressing these root causes can help overcome avoidance behaviours.

 Negative Self-Talk

-• Cultivating Self-Compassion: Challenge negative self-talk by cultivating self-compassion.
+Challenge negative self-talk by cultivating self-compassion.
 Treat yourself with the same kindness and understanding you would offer to a friend facing challenges.

-• Positive Affirmations: Integrate positive affirmations into your daily routine.
+Integrate positive affirmations into your daily routine.
 Replace self-critical thoughts with statements that reinforce your strengths and capabilities.

 Cultivating a Stress-Resilient Lifestyle